New outlook on the Minimal Model Program, II: Simple consequences of finite generation

-Claims (3) and (4) can be extracted verbatim from the proof of \cite[Theorem 4.1]{ELMNP}.
-Note that the statement of that result carries the assumption that $\Supp R$ contains a big divisor, but it is not necessary for the proof here.
+We extract the proofs of (3) and (4) verbatim from the proof of \cite[Theorem 4.1]{ELMNP}.
 Consider the system of ideals $(\mfrak b_\n)_{\n\in\N^r}$, where $\mfrak b_\n$ is the base ideal of the linear system $|\D(\n)|$.
 This is a finitely generated system, so by \cite[Proposition 4.7]{ELMNP} there is a rational polyhedral subdivision $\R_+^r=\bigcup\mcal D_i$ and a positive integer $d$ such that for every $i$, if $e_1^i,\dots,e_s^i$ are generators of $\N^r\cap\mcal D_i$, then

 for every $(p_1,\dots,p_s)\in\N^s$.
-Since a valuation of an ideal is equal to that of its integral closure, we deduce that for every geometric valuation $\Gamma$ over $X$, $o_\Gamma$ is linear on each of the cones $\mcal C_i=\Supp R\cap \D(\mcal D_i)$, and we can take $\LL=(d\Z)^r$.
+Since a valuation of an ideal is equal to that of its integral closure, we deduce that for every geometric valuation $\Gamma$ of $X$, $o_\Gamma$ is linear on each of the cones $\mcal C_i=\Supp R\cap \D(\mcal D_i)$, and we can take $\LL=(d\Z)^r$.
 The existence of the coarsest subdivision as in (3) follows directly from convexity of asymptotic order functions. \end{proof}